WebDevLuke/My-Articles/2017-naming-conventions-for-sizes-in-scalable-css/copy.md

 }
 ```

 It’s definitely semantic in that it implies incrementation.
-If I see `.o-media--spacing-large` attached to one element and then I see `.o-media--spacing-small` attached to another, I know for certain that the former is going to have more spacing than the latter.
-This naming convention is also simple enough to remember without having to refer back to the CSS.
+If I see `.o-media--spacing-large` attached to one element and then I see `.o-media--spacing-small` attached to another, I'll know for certain that the former is going to have more spacing than the latter.
+This naming convention is also simple enough to remember, without having to refer back to the stylesheet.
 So far so good.

+As mentioned above, scalability is the one of the most important aspects a naming convention needs.

-Say a year after the initial build is complete and I’m making amends.
-I require another variant with a `margin-right: 50px;`.
-I decide to call this `.o-media--extra-large` as it’s larger than my already largest modifier so needs to represent this semantically.
-The situation repeats itself a few more times as I require larger and larger abstractions and suddenly I have this:
+Say a year after the initial build is complete, I’m making amends and I require another spacing modifier with `margin-right: 50px;`.
+I decide to call this `.o-media--spacing-extra-large` as it’s already larger than my largest modifier, so should reflect this semantically in its name.
+The situation repeats itself a few more times, as I require larger and larger abstractions, and suddenly I have this:-

 ```css
 .o-media--spacing-small > .o-media__image {